Toronto Zoo Vaccination Policy

 - Yes – your Toronto Zoo is continuously reviewing our health and safety policies in order to provide safe and healthy environment for all to enjoy.
 With the recent implementation of Ontario Regulation 364/20, requiring vaccination policies be instituted for certain high-risk settings, our Zoo has decided to implement a vaccine policy for our guest and members in a greater effort to safeguard our staff, volunteers, guests, our COVID-19 susceptible animals and our broader community.
-We will be implementing a site-wide mandatory vaccine policy for all guests, members contractors, vendors and business partners who are eligible to receive the approved COVID-19 vaccines beginning October 25, 2021, including Terra Lumina attendees.
+We will be implementing a site-wide mandatory vaccine policy for all guests, members contractors, vendors and business partners who are eligible to receive the approved COVID-19 vaccines is now in effect, including Terra Lumina attendees.

 Providing Proof of Vaccination

-- What will I need to present as official proof of vaccination to visit the Zoo on October 25, 2021?
+- What will I need to present as official proof of vaccination to visit the Zoo?